 If we repeat the same calculations from above for 32-bit values (64x64x tiles) we find that TPUs would be 5.3x faster.
 So the datatype size has a much larger effect than switching from TPU to GPU and vice versa.

 TPUs do not support 8-bit training, but Turing GPUs do.
 So we can also have a look at how 8-bit matrix multiplication would impact performance.
 I published research on 8-bit models and it is not too difficult to train them with 8-bit alone.
 In fact, the literature on low-bit computing is quite rich.
 With 32-bit accumulation as supported by Turing GPUs 8-bit training should be even easier.
 If we can make 8-bit computing work for general models this would entail huge speedups for transformers.
 If we repeat the above calculations for 8-bit for GPUs (128×128 tile) we find that GPUs are 3.0x faster than TPUs.
-8-bit computation on an affordable standard machine with 4 RTX 2080 Ti would take about 21 days.
+8-bit computation on an affordable standard machine with 4 RTX 2080 Ti would take about 11 days for BERT base and 22 days for BERT large.
 All of this makes 16-bit computational ability for a GPU and important criterion if you are looking for a GPU to work with transformers.

 TPUs are about 32% to 54% faster for training BERT-like models.
-One can expect to replicate BERT on an 8 GPU machine within about 40 to 70 days.
-On a standard, affordable GPU machine with 4 GPUs one can expect to train BERT for about 99 days using 16-bit or about 21 days using 8-bit.
+One can expect to replicate BERT base on an 8 GPU machine within about 10 to 17 days.
+On a standard, affordable GPU machine with 4 GPUs one can expect to train BERT base for about 34 days using 16-bit or about 11 days using 8-bit.